(j) Provisions (other than for employee benefits)

 Interest rate risk

-I nterest rate risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in market interest rate.
+Interest rate risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in market interest rate.
 The Company's exposure to the risk of changes in market interest rates relates primarily to company's borrowing with floating interest rates.

-Q9I CAPITAL MANAGEMENT
+B39I CAPITAL MANAGEMENT

 For the purpose of the Company's capital management, capital includes equity attributable to the equity holders of the Company and all other equity reserves.
 The primary objective of the Company's capital management is to ensure that it maintains an efficient capital structure while maximising shareholder value.
 Apart from internal accrual, sourcing of capital is done through judicious combination of equity and borrowing, both short term and long term.

-The capital structure of the Company is based on management's judgment of its strategic and day-to-day needs with a focus on total equity so as to safeguard its ability to continue as a going concern and to maintain investor, creditors and market confidence.
+The capital structure of the Company is based on management's judgement of its strategic and day-to-day needs with a focus on total equity so as to safeguard its ability to continue as a going concern and to maintain investor, creditors and market confidence.

 The Company has not defaulted on any loans payable.

-K2I OTHER STATUTORY INFORMATION
+E3I OTHER STATUTORY INFORMATION

 (i) The Company does not have any transactions with companies struck off.

-(ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory
+(ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

 (iii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.